USS B-3: Service history

 Excerpts from the autobiography of Captain C.Q.
-Wright indicate he was the "Officer in Charge" of the B3 at Cavite.
+Wright, indicate he was the "Officer in Charge" of B3 at Cavite.
 His crew launched the two subs off the deck of the Ajax.
-They then retrofitted the gasoline powered engines and motors in the Cavite Navy Yard shop readying the subs for a 48-hour shake down cruise.
-The first tour of duty began with sealed orders at 1900 hours, guarding Manila Bay's Naval Base Manila, in the event hostilities broke out with Japan.
+They then retrofitted the gasoline powered engines and motors in the Cavite Navy Yard shop readying the subs for a 48-hour shakedown cruise.
+The first tour of duty began with sealed orders at 1900 hours, guarding Manila Bay's Naval Base Manila, in the event hostilities broke out with the Empire of Japan.
 Orders were to sink any Japanese war vessel that came into sight, although none did.

-1914: B-3 awarded the "Battle Efficiency Pennant" for the best operating submarine in the US fleet, C.O.
-Ensign C.Q.
+In 1914, B-3 was awarded the "Battle Efficiency Pennant" for the best operating submarine in the US fleet, Commanding Officer Ensign C.Q.
 Wright.

+After World War I broke out in Europe early in the summer of 1914, she carried out patrols to prevent belligerent warships from violating the neutrality of Philippine waters until the United States entered the conflict in the spring of 1917.
+Then, through the Armistice, she continued much the same work, ostensibly to protect the archipelago from the Imperial German Navy, a force that long before had been driven from the oceans.

+Fate

-Decommissioned at Cavite on 25 July 1921, B-3 was subsequently used as a target.
+Decommissioned at Cavite, on 25 July 1921, B-3 was subsequently sunk as a target.
+Her name was struck from the Navy list on 17 January 1922.